 Please enter your email address

 Brian has been a life-long world traveler, and photography is a way for him to experience other cultures and share experiences with friends and family.
 He especially loves making environmental portraits.

-“The Ethiopia workshop was a wonderful way to hone my craft with a portrait master like Steve McCurry.
+“The Ethiopia workshop was a wonderful way to hone my craft with a portrait master.
 It was also wonderful to spend time to other photographers who share my passion for making art through travel.”

-Brian Cruickshank, USA, who participated in the Ethiopia workshop in 2016.
+Brian Cruickshank, USA, who participated in the Ethiopia workshop.